 When your child positions his/her screen higher than their eye level, it results in a larger opening of their eyelids, and thus greater eye surface exposure.
 This increases the amount of tear evaporation and increases their susceptibility to developing dry eye and eye strain.

-The fix: Adequate face-to-screen distance and proper screen positioning is key.
+The fix: Adequate face-to-screen distance and proper screen positioning are key.

 How close is too close?
 It is recommended that smart devices are held at least 30 cm away from the face.
 A screen location of 15-20 degrees below eye level is also recommended to reduce these problems.